isomerpages/moe-bukitviewpri/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: Welcome to Bukit View Primary!
+notification: Welcome to Bukit View Primary!  - Scroll down to click to our Open House 2023 page
 sections:
   - hero:
       background: /images/Homepage/HomepageGIF.gif